FCM Travel Solutions is part of the Flight Centre Travel Group ("FCTG"), one of the world's largest travel agency groups.

-(a) any actual or suspected unauthorised access, disclosure, loss, download, theft, blocking, encryption or deletion by malware or other unauthorised action in relation to Client Personal Data by unauthorised third parties;
+(a) any actual or suspected unauthorized access, disclosure, loss, download, theft, blocking, encryption or deletion by malware or other unauthorized action in relation to Client Personal Data by unauthorized third parties;

 (b) any actual or suspected operational incidents which have an impact on the Processing of Client Personal Data;